Skip to main content

 Linux

-If your Linux distribution used systemd, execute:
+If your Linux distribution uses systemd, execute sudo service zerotier-one start

-/etc/init.d/zerotier-one start
+If not, execute sudo /etc/init.d/zerotier-one start

 Still doesn't work?